Dalton Prejean: Trial and appeals

 Dalton Prejean was charged by grand jury indictment with first degree murder in violation of Louisiana Revised Statute 14:30.
 The trial was transferred from Lafayette Parish to Ouachita Parish because of pretrial publicity.
 After a three-day bifurcated trial beginning on May 1, 1978, a jury of twelve persons found the defendant guilty as charged and unanimously recommended that a death sentence be imposed.
 Prejean's defense lawyers appealed, citing mitigating factors of an IQ around 71, schizophrenia with two institutionalizations, and his abandonment as an infant.

 The appeal reached the US Supreme Court in 1990; in November 1989 it had granted a stay on the eve of his scheduled execution.
 On April 17, 1990, the Court lifted the stay without comment.
 The European Parliament called for commutation of the sentence and a review of the evidence.
 A representative for Amnesty International said, "I doubt that in documented recent world history there is an execution [with] such a pile of reasons not to do it."

-Louisiana Governor Buddy Roemer declined to commute the death sentence to life in prison, rejecting the recommendation of the parole board.
-"On behalf of 780 state troopers, and thousands of police officers who put their lives on the line every day, the execution will proceed."
+Citing his age, abusive upbringing, below average intellect, remorse, and good prison record. the Louisiana Board of Pardons and Paroles voted 3-2 to recommend that Prejean's sentence be commuted to life in prison.
+This gave Louisiana Governor Buddy Roemer, who could intervene with the support of the board, the option to grant clemency.
+Roemer described the decision as the most difficult one of his career.
+Ultimately, Roemer declined to spare Prejean on the grounds that his victim had been a police officer."On behalf of 780 state troopers, and thousands of police officers who put their lives on the line every day, the execution will proceed."Roemer did, however, accept a request from Prejean to speak with him directly.
+There is no record of this conversation, but earlier that week, Prejean had explained what he'd desperately wanted to tell the governror."I'd like to have a chance at life.
+To live with my mistakes.
+We all make mistakes in life.
+Some bigger than others.
+I'd like to give something back to society.
+I've changed.
+There's a whole difference between being 17 and 30."Hall also spoke with the Governor by phone just after Roemer said goodbye to Prejean.
+"Roemer did say that he would not be able to sleep at all tonight," the attorney recounted.
+"But before I could react to what he said, the Governor quickly added, 'Of course, the person having a terrible time tonight was Dalton.'"